Updated on November 7, 2023 by Julie McCool

-Hike the new Neabsco Creek Boardwalk Trail and enjoy beautiful wetland scenery from an elevated boardwalk in Prince William County, Northern Virginia.
-The accessible boardwalk winds 3/4 miles over an Occoquan Bay wetland, and connects to nearby parks via the Potomac Heritage National Scenic Trail.
-The boardwalk opened on National Trails Day in 2019, part of Prince William’s newly named Neabsco Regional Park.
+Hike the Neabsco Creek Boardwalk Trail and enjoy beautiful wetland scenery from an elevated boardwalk in Prince William County, Northern Virginia.
+The accessible boardwalk winds 3/4 miles over an Occoquan Bay wetland and is part of the Potomac Heritage National Scenic Trail, an 800-mile trail network.

 We are suckers for a nice boardwalk hike, and Neabsco Creek really delivers.
 The gently curving path guarantees nice views over the marsh, and there are several benches where you can relax.
 This is an excellent trail for bird-watching, and we saw herons, mallards, and blackbirds during our hike, along with turtles and one giant praying mantis.